ameernasser88/Fyyur/README.md

 Fyyur
 -----
-Final project in course 1 ( Data modeling for the web ) in udacity's advanced web development nanodegree program
+Final project for course 1 ( Data modeling for the web ) in udacity's advanced web development nanodegree program

 ### Introduction